 The Istanbul convention specifically aims to prevent and combat violence against women through a “four pillars” basis: prevention, protection, prosecution and coordinated policies.
 The convention is a legally binding instrument which obliges the parties to prevent, investigate and punish violence against women and provide reparation to victims.
 It also provides a monitoring system to evaluate its implementation.

 During two decades in power, Erdoğan and his Justice & Development Party (AKP) have created an authoritarian and Islamist regime, stifled pluralism and silenced dissenting voices, including political parties, politicians, journalists, lawyers, activists and students.

 Yet, there is one major power that Erdoğan cannot force to yield to his regime – women.
 An alliance of women activists is fighting against the misogynistic, patriarchal climate.

 Erdoğan’s decision to withdraw from the Istanbul Convention highlights one of Turkey’s most enduring – and pressing – social problems: violence against women.
-Official figures for the murder rate of women in Turkey show an increase from 66 women in 2002 to 953 in 2009, an increase of 1400%.
+Official figures for the murder rate of women in Turkey show an increase from 66 women in 2002 to 953 in 2009, an increase of 1,400 per cent.
 In the same year, the European Court of Human Rights (ECHR) acknowledged that there is a “climate that is conducive to domestic violence”.